MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPODisableSpacesActivation.md

 ```

 ## DESCRIPTION
-Disables the SharePoint Space (Preview) activation either at Tenant level or Site level.
+Disables the SharePoint Spaces activation either at Tenant level or Site level.

 ## EXAMPLES